Spring Break Vancouver 2026: What To Do & Where To Stay

 3-Day Spring Break Itinerary for Vancouver

-While you can absolutely enjoy all of the destinations we mentioned above, fitting them all into a quick Spring Break getaway may be a challenge.
-This sample three-day itinerary will give you a great starting point for planning your visit.
+Fitting all the destinations into a quick Spring Break getaway may be a challenge.
+Use this sample three-day itinerary as a starting point for planning your visit.
 Then, customize the itinerary with any of the other excellent activities listed above.

 • The Coal Harbour area is a popular starting point, and it’s only a 10-minute walk from the Carmana Hotel.

-• When the ferry docks, check out the neighborhoods around False Creek, like Stamps Landing and Yaletown, or visit the family-friendly attractions.
+• When the ferry docks, check out the neighborhoods around False Creek:

-• See over 7,500 plant species on 55 acres of green space in the heart of Vancouver at VanDusen Botanical Garden; visiting later in the day can help you avoid larger crowds, but remember the last entry is 30 minutes before closing.
+• Visiting VanDusen Botanical Garden later in the day can help you avoid larger crowds, but remember the last entry is 30 minutes before closing.

 Whether you love architecture, history, or art, you won’t have trouble finding attractions to suit your fancy in Vancouver:

-• These museums open mid-morning so you can hit the hotel gym or grab breakfast nearby before starting your adventurous third day.
+• Local museums open mid-morning, so you can hit the hotel gym or grab breakfast nearby before starting your adventurous third day.

 • After exploring the UBC area, stop at the Vancouver Art Gallery (it’s free for kids) before heading to The Shipyards District.
-This neighborhood is home to the Inuit Gallery of Vancouver and an interactive art walking tour that all ages enjoy as they discover sculptures and artwork decorating the city streets.
+This neighborhood is home to the Inuit Gallery of Vancouver and an interactive art walking tour with sculptures and artwork decorating the city streets.

 • On your way back to the comfort of Carmana Hotel & Suites, check out one of the hidden-gem restaurants in downtown Vancouver for a celebratory ending to your Spring Break trip.